People are moving into downtown Richmond; residential population grows 45%

 “My mom is coming to visit this weekend and I doubt that we'll get in a car to go anywhere the entire time,” Leggett said.
 “We love the places down here.”

-Residential housing units in downtown Richmond have also grown during that time, nearly 60% since 2010, according to Census data.
+Residential housing units in downtown Richmond have also grown during that time, nearly 60% since 2010, according to census data.
 There were 3,118 total housing units in downtown Richmond in 2010.
-That number had risen to over 4,900 by 2021.
+That number had risen to over 4,900 in 2021.

 The downtown region is separated by two census tracts — one north of Broad Street, labeled Tract 302, and one south of Broad Street, labeled Tract 305.
 Population growth has been steeper south of Broad Street, with growth of nearly 50% since 2010.
 The area north of Broad Street jumped just under 40% over that time.